ptrutnau/Dis18-Gruppe6/docs/README.md

 2. **🌐 Metadata Completion & Conversion to json**
    - Script: `extract_datacite.py`
+   DataCite is an international non-profit organization that specializes in assigning DOIs (Digital Object Identifiers) for research data and scholarly publications.

    - Uses [DataCite API](https://api.datacite.org/) to fetch:
      - Title
      - Authors